bio-tools/biotoolsDocs/api_usage_guide.rst

 Documentation
 --------------
-*Links to documentation about the software e.g. manual, API specification or training material.*
+*Links to documentation about the software e.g. user manual, API documentation or training material.*

 Attribute name
   documentation